colinbdclark/osc.js/README.md

 Status
 ------

-osc.js is still under development.
-It supports all OSC 1.0 and 1.1 required types, and all optional types except arrays (i.e. "[" and "]" type tags).
+osc.js supports all OSC 1.0 and 1.1 required types.
+It supports all OSC 1.1 optional types except Int64s ("h"), since JavaScript numbers are limited IEEE 754 Doubles and thus don't have sufficient precision to represent all 64 bits.